gleal42/42_Minishell/README.md

    4. Assynchronous Vs Synchronous (Pros, cons and our hybrid approach)
 6. [Signals](#6-signals)
 7. Pipes and Redirections
-   - Pipes
+   1. Redirections
-   - Redirection
+   2. Pipes
-   - Combining our executables with builtin functions
+   3. Combining Pipes and Redirections
 8. Using Github Branches.

 ___